pasiegel/i3-gaps-install-ubuntu/README.md

-# pi-jukebox-volumio-install
+# i3-gaps Install for Ubuntu 18.04
-This is a setup script to setup MPD , Volumio 1.55, and Pi-Jukebox on a raspberry pi
+This is just a simple instruction set for installing i3-gaps with all the bells and whistles